-Unused pins are recommended to be kept in either Pull-Up or Pull-Down state as this will hold the Logic Level of the pin and stop any lekage current and voltage fluctuations.
+Unused pins are recommended to be kept in either Pull-Up or Pull-Down state as this will hold the Logic Level of the pin and stop any leakage current and voltage fluctuations.

 Output Mode with Open Drain

-In order to achieve a logical high output on the line, a pull-up resistor is used to connect the open-drain output to the desired output voltage level.
+In order to achieve a logically high output on the line, a pull-up resistor is used to connect the open-drain output to the desired output voltage level.